 According to the actual needs of the network, static address binding or dynamic address allocation can be chosen.
-Dynamic address allocation needs to specify the address range for allocation, and static address binding needs to configure some MAC and IP corresponding binding table.
+Dynamic address allocation needs to specify the address range for

 1. Configure the static binding for address allocation

 Some clients (FTP servers, Web servers, etc.) need fixed IP addresses, which can be implemented by binding the MAC address of the client to the IP address.
 When a client with this MAC address requests an IP address, the DHCP server searches for the corresponding IP address based on the MAC address of the client and assigns the IP address to the client.